Home

 (1861-1881)

-Charles 'Evans' Harbaugh was born on Feb.
-10, 1861 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the son of David and Mary Magdalene (Whipkey) Harbaugh.
-Little is known of Evans' short life.
+was born on Feb.
+10, 1861 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the son of David and Mary Magdalene (Whipkey) Harbaugh

-When he was a young man, Evans had a photographic portrait taken, seen here, which is colorized and on metal.
+When he was a young man, Evans had a photographic portrait taken, seen here, which is colorized and imprinted on metal.

-In December 1881, Evans became deathly ill, during a wave of typhoid fever that swept through the mountain community.
-Tragedy struck on Dec.
-17, 1881, when Evans succumbed to the illness.
-Said the Uniontown (PA) Republican Standard, he "died on the 17th of diphtheria.
-He was a fine young man, aged 21 years."
+In December 1881, tragedy struck when Evans became deathly ill, during a wave of typhoid fever that swept through the mountain community.
+He fought the infection, but could not surmout it.
+He succumbed on Dec.
+17, 1881.
+In a brief obituary, the Uniontown (PA) Republican Standard said he "He was a fine young man, aged 21 years."

 Over the years, the memory of Evans dimmed, but did not fade completely.
 His photo portrait hung for years in the home of his sister, Letitia Stoner, in Illinois.
-In 1947, when the book Harbaugh History was published by the Coopriders, he was named in the volume.

 Copyright © 2001, 2003 Mark A. Miner